App-NestJs-Microservices/products-launcher/README.md

     Clone the reporsitory
     Create an .env file based on .env.template
-    Run the following command  docker compose up --build
+    Run the following command git submodule update --init --recursive to rebuild the submodules Run the following command  docker compose up --build

 ### Steps to create Git Submodules